planktonlabs/bootable-frozenkrill/README.md

 # Booting up

-The iso can be written to a usb stick using an appropriate tool like [unetbootin](https://unetbootin.github.io/)
+The ISO can be written to a usb stick using an appropriate tool like [unetbootin](https://unetbootin.github.io/)

 Just boot the usb stick and when the prompt login appears, type `root` and press enter (there is no password)